-- (1) Either Contracting Party may revoke, suspend or limit the operating authorisation or technical permissions of an airline of the other Contracting Party: - (a) where, in the case of an airline designated by the United Kingdom: - (i) it is not incorporated or does not have its principal place of business in the territory of the United Kingdom; or
+- (1) Either Contracting Party may revoke, suspend or limit the operating authorisation or technical permissions of an airline of the other Contracting Party: - (a) where, in the case of an airline designated by the United Kingdom: - (i) it is not incorporated or does not have its principal place of business in the territory of the United Kingdom; or - (ii) it does not hold a current Air Operator's Certificate issued by an aeronautical authority of the United Kingdom, or an aeronautical authority of the United Kingdom does not exercise or maintain effective regulatory control of the airline - (b) where, in the case of an airline designated by Bahrain: - it is not incorporated or does not have its principal place of business in the territory of Bahrain or is not licenced in accordance with the applicable law of the Kingdom of Bahrain; or

-- (ii) it does not hold a current Air Operator's Certificate issued by an aeronautical authority of the United Kingdom; or an aeronautical authority of the United Kingdom does not exercise or maintain effective regulatory control of the airline - (b) where, in the case of an airline designated by Saint Vincent and the Grenadines: - (i) it is not incorporated or does not have its principal place of business in the territory of Saint Vincent and the Grenadines or is not licenced in accordance with the applicable law of Saint Vincent and the Grenadines; or - (ii) it does not hold a current Air Operator's Certificate issued by the Eastern Caribbean Civil Aviation Authority; or - (iii) the Eastern Caribbean Civil Aviation Authority does not maintain effective regulatory control of the airline; or - (c) if the airline fails to comply with the laws or regulations referred to in Article 6 (Compliance with Laws and Regulations) of this Agreement, or the laws normally and reasonably applied to the operation of international air services by the Contracting Party granting those rights; or - (d) if the airline fails to comply with the provisions of Article 7 (Fair Competition) of this Agreement (and consultations under paragraph (9) of that Article have not achieved a satisfactory resolution); or - (e) in accordance with paragraph (12) of Article 10 (Aviation Security) of this Agreement; or - (f) if the airline or the other Contracting Party otherwise fails to comply with any provision of Article 10 (Aviation Security) of this Agreement; or - (g) if it determines that wider security concerns justify such action; or - (h) if the other Contracting Party fails to take appropriate action to improve safety in accordance with paragraph (2) of Article 11 (Aviation Safety) of this Agreement; or - (i) in accordance with paragraph (6) of Article 11 (Aviation Safety) of this Agreement; or - (j) if it determines that such action is necessary in order to prevent, protect against or control the spread of disease, or otherwise protect public health; or
+- (ii) it does not hold a current Air Operator's Certificate issued by Bahrain; or - (iii) Bahrain does not maintain effective regulatory control of the airline: - (c) if the airline fails to comply with the laws or regulations referred to in Article 6 (Compliance with Laws and Regulations) of this Agreement, or the laws normally and reasonably applied to the operation of international air services by the Contracting Party granting those rights; or - (d) if the airline fails to comply with the provisions of Article 7 (Fair Competition) of this Agreement (and consultations under paragraph (6) of that Article have not achieved a satisfactory resolution); or - (e) in accordance with paragraph 12 of Article 11 (Aviation Security) of this Agreement; or - (f) if the airline or the other Contracting Party otherwise fails to comply with any provision of Article 11 (Aviation Security) of this Agreement; or - (g) if it determines that wider security concerns justify such action; or - (h) if the other Contracting Party fails to take appropriate action to improve safety in accordance with paragraph (2) of Article 12 (Aviation Safety) of this Agreement; or - (i) in accordance with paragraph (6) of Article 12 (Aviation Safety) of this Agreement; or - (j) if it determines that such action is necessary in order to prevent, protect against or control the spread of disease, or otherwise protect public health; or - (k) if the airline otherwise fails to operate in accordance with the conditions prescribed under this Agreement. - (2) Unless immediate revocation, suspension or imposition of the conditions mentioned in paragraph (1) of this Article is essential to prevent further infringements of laws or regulations, such right shall be exercised only after consultation with the other Contracting Party. - (3) Either Contracting Party that exercises the rights under paragraph (1) of this Article shall notify in writing the other Contracting Party as soon as possible of the reasons for the refusal, suspension or limitation of the operating authorisation or technical permission of an airline designated by the other Contracting Party.

-- (k) if the airline otherwise fails to operate in accordance with the conditions prescribed under this Agreement. - (2) Unless immediate revocation, suspension or imposition of the conditions mentioned in paragraph (1) of this Article is essential to prevent further infringements of laws or regulations, such right shall be exercised only after consultation with the other Contracting Party. - (3) Either Contracting Party that exercises the rights under paragraph (1) of this Article shall notify in writing the other Contracting Party as soon as possible of the reasons for the refusal, suspension or limitation of the operating authorisation or technical permission. - (4) In exercising their rights under paragraph (1) of this Article the Contracting Parties shall not discriminate between airlines on the grounds of nationality.
+(4) In exercising their rights under paragraph (1) of this Article the Contracting Parties shall not discriminate between airlines on the grounds of nationality.